sigit-prayoga/switr-backend/README.md

 # switr-backend
-SWITR - simpler than twitter -- Backend part using nodejs, express and socket.io (there will be MongoDB)
+SWITR - simpler than twitter -- Backend part using nodejs, express, mongoDb and socket.io

 #### Run it in your local